-The IASB is conducting a comprehensive review of the IFRS for SMEs to consider whether there is a need for any amendments to the standard.
+The IASB is conducting an initial comprehensive review of the IFRS for SMEs to consider whether there is a need for any amendments to the Standard.

 When the IASB issued the IFRS for SMEs in July 2009, it said that it would undertake an initial comprehensive review of the Standard to enable the IASB to assess the first two years’ experience in implementing the Standard and consider whether there is a need for any amendments.
-Companies have been using the IFRS for SMEs in 2010 and 2011.
-Therefore, the initial comprehensive review commenced in 2012.
+Companies have been using the IFRS for SMEs during 2010 and 2011.
+Consequently, the initial comprehensive review began in 2012.
 The IASB also said that, after the initial review, it expected to consider amendments to the IFRS for SMEs approximately once every three years.

-The SME Implementation Group (SMEIG), an advisory body to the IASB, is providing recommendations to the IASB throughout the comprehensive review of the IFRS for SMEs, including recommendations about possible amendments.
+The SME Implementation Group (SMEIG), an advisory body to the IASB, is providing recommendations to the IASB throughout the comprehensive review of the IFRS for SMEs.

 Specifically, the SMEIG and the IASB will consider whether to amend the IFRS for SMEs:

 - to incorporate issues that were addressed in the Q&As;

 - for new and amended IFRSs issued since the IFRS for SMEs was published; and

 - to reflect any other issues, eg implementation issues identified by constituents that may necessitate a change in the standard.

 On 26 June 2012 the IASB issued a Request for Information as the first step in that initial comprehensive review.
 The deadline for comments was 30 November 2012.
 View the Request for Information and comment letters.

 On 3 October 2013 the IASB issued an Exposure Draft (ED) of proposed amendments to the IFRS for SMEs based on its initial comprehensive review of the IFRS for SMEs.
 The deadline for comments was 3 March 2014.
 Access the ED and comment letters.